Illustrations by Ballibay art counselor Allison Rich

 KAI: THE DJ WHO PLAYS TROMBONE - SATURDAY

-While Kai still chooses to live in the girls’ cabins, he identifies as a boy.
-His cabin-mates accept him as a full member of the G8 cabin, and as a friend.
+While Kai still chooses to live in the "up the hill" cabin area, he identifies as a boy.
+His cabin-mates accept him as a full member of the U8 cabin, and as a friend.

 Kai listens daily to the morning radio show, broadcast live to the campus via low-power FM.
 He tunes it in on his headphones in bed while the rest of the cabin gets up and gets ready; he wouldn’t miss it!
 Such different shows every day: talk, music, art, news… He’s a dedicated DJ, but getting up at 7:30 to get dressed and then head down to the dining hall by 7:45 to do a live show?
 No way.
 But: the shows are such a pleasure to listen to, and he still has his headphones on to hear the end as he walks out of the cabin to go to breakfast at 8:25.